NethServer/ns8-docs/nethvoice.rst

 * ``Intrusion``: Enables intrusion into another user's call (listening to both caller and called, conversation only with the user).
 * ``Pickup``: Enables call pickup for calls to other users.
 * ``Privacy``: Enables the masking of the last 3 digits (modifiable from the command line) of the called and/or calling number of other users in NethVoiceCTI.
 * ``Physical Phone Buttons``: Enables the configuration of physical phone buttons by the user in NethVoiceCTI.
-These correspond to the Line Keys shown on the :ref:wizard-devices pages.
+  These correspond to the Line Keys shown on the :ref:`wizard-devices` pages.

 Outbound Routes
 ^^^^^^^^^^^^^^^